-A lot of times, the best feedback comes from your own team.
-They use your app, push it to its limits, and test new things every day.
-Moreover, they get to hear all the customer complaints and praises.
+Your team knows your product inside out.
+They use it, push it to its limits, and test new things every day.
+They get to hear all the customer complaints and praises.
 So, it makes a lot of sense to hear your team out.

 Project management tools

 We all use some form of project management tool to manage our daily flow of tasks.
-If you’re in a tech team that’s developing a SaaS product, it’s likely Jira or some other similar tool.
-If your team members want to leave you product feedback here, it’s a pretty decent choice.
+If you’re in a tech team that’s developing a SaaS product, it’s likely Jira, Asana, ClickUp or other similar tools.
+I

 No matter your app preference, every project management tool has tasks, cards, boards and columns that you can choose for leaving feedback internally.
 Instead of jotting it down elsewhere, they can write down what they think needs to be improved on the spot.
 Your dev team can then take those cards/comments and turn them into tasks, shortening the feedback loop.